129th Boston Marathon, Bank of America logo

 In loving memory of my mom

 After his mother passed away from a heart attack, Ara struggled with grief and overeating.
 Months away from becoming a dad, he felt his mom urging him to take better care of himself.
-As part of his journey, Ara is running the Boston Marathon to benefit the American Heart Association and inspire healthier lifestyles.
+As part of his journey, Ara ran the Boston Marathon to benefit the American Heart Association and inspire healthier lifestyles.

 Ara Ispentchian training outdoors for the Boston Marathon.
 Support his fundraising journey with the Bank of America.